 What does GMF fund?

-GMF funds local sustainability projects that help municipalities adopt climate solutions faster in five priority sectors: energy, waste, transportation, land use and water.
+GMF funds local sustainability projects that help municipalities adopt climate solutions faster.
 Our funding can cover between 50 and 80 percent of your eligible project costs.

 GMF funding types

 We offer grants for planning, studies and pilot projects.
 Loans are also available for capital projects, and most recipients receive an additional grant of up to 15% of their loan amount.

 - Early-stage planning: Get support for the beginning stages of a project or foundational work.